codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 That was a hell of a project!
 Too long but it looks very good and I learnt a ton about positioning stuff, which will be very useful for the bull project

 Link to work [here](https://codingk8.github.io/markdown-up-and-running/)<br>
-A next step could be creating a burger menu with a toggler for the navbar [See here](https://medium.freecodecamp.org/how-to-build-a-responsive-navbar-with-a-toggle-menu-using-flexbox-3438e1d08783)
+A next step could be creating a burger menu with a toggler for the navbar<br>
+[See here](https://medium.freecodecamp.org/how-to-build-a-responsive-navbar-with-a-toggle-menu-using-flexbox-3438e1d08783)

 - [ ] the Bull project: finish the CodePen draft